Approximate Capacity Region of the Two-User MISO Broadcast Channels with Delayed CSIT: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-We studied the capacity region of the two-user multiple-input single-output complex Gaussian Broadcast Channel with delayed CSIT.
-We described our transmission strategy for finite SNR regime that incorporates delayed CSIT to obtain an inner-bound which is within a constant number of bits of the outer-bound.
-Currently, the gap is $1.81$ bits/sec/Hz/user.
-When talking about constant gap approximation of the capacity region of wireless networks, from a practical point of view, it is very important that the gap is small.
-Thus, one future direction would be to improve the outer-bound and the inner-bound to tighten the gap.
+In this paper, we studied the capacity region of the multiple-input single-output complex Gaussian Broadcast Channels with delayed CSIT.
+We showed that a modification of the scheme introduced in~\cite{MAT_Delayed}, can be applied in the finite SNR regime to obtain an inner-bound that is within $2\log_2(K+2)$ bits of the outer-bound.
+Therefore the gap scales as the logarithm of the number of users.
+This happens due to noise accumulation during the transmission strategy.
+Thus, an interesting future direction would be to figure out whether there exists a transmission strategy that results in constant gap (independent of channel parameters, transmission power and number of users) approximation of the capacity region.

-This result can be extended to the case of $K$-user MISO Gaussian Broadcast Channel with delayed CSIT.
-An important consideration there would be the issue of noise accumulation.
-Another interesting direction is to consider a two-user MISO BC with delayed CSIT where the noise processes and the channel gains are not distributed as i.i.d. random variables.
+Another direction is to consider a two-user MISO BC with delayed CSIT where the noise processes and the channel gains are not distributed as i.i.d. random variables.
 For example, consider the scenario where the noise processes have different variances.
 This model captures the scenario where users are located at different distances to the base station.
 For this setting, even the (generalized) DoF region is not known.

 \appendices